PRO SPORTS SHOW THEIR TRUE COLORS AS WE HEAD INTO 2018!

 In February 2016 during Black History Month I encountered former Washington Post sports columnist the two Mikes, Mike Wilbon (ESPN) and Mike Wise (Undefeated).
 They were in the NBA Wizards’ media press room making small talk when I arrived on the scene.
 Wise brought to my attention that he had just seen a screening of the documentary titled “The First to Play” based on the NBA pioneering efforts of Earl Lloyd.
-The screening was in New York City.
+The screening was in New York City (the Big Apple).
 He complimented me on my role in the film.

 The sad part, the producer of the documentary is a scam artist by the name of Arka Sengupta.
 In 2016 in Alexandria, Virginia the hometown of Earl Lloyd I participated in the documentary along with his former friends and teammates.
 Arka has since left the participants completely in the dark and has written several bad checks to researcher Ms. Cha Bah.

 Ms. Bah had spent hundreds of hours traveling in the District, Maryland and Virginia retrieving information from libraries and museums to help make the Earl Lloyd documentary a success.
 Arka shown his appreciation by bouncing checks written to Ms. Bah while receiving thousands of investment dollars from NBA players such as; former San Antonio player Michael Finley, and active players Tony Parker and Kawhi Leonard.
 NY Knicks’ star Camelo Anthony also wrote a big check, but still he cannot pay Ms. Bah?
 Leonard was sold a bill of goods to become co-executive producer.
 Arka has put brothers with names like Kawhi Leonard, Coodie and Chike on the marquee while he hides behind the scenes calling the shots.